Optional AI Audio play:

 Welcome to our interview with Gwen Kinsey.
 Gwen is a Transformation Leader who provides Programs & Tools at GwenKinsey.com.
 Gwen learned strategic change management through self-directed experience.
 She is a former President and General Manager from the television industry who shares what she learned about leading organizational change to help transformational leaders create what’s next.

-Welcome Gwen, and thank you for contributing to the questions that are at the heart of Container13.
+Welcome Gwen, and thank you for contributing to the questions that are at the heart of the Exploring Forward Thinking Workplaces conversation.
 Our interview with Gwen follows below.
 Read the interview highlights and get our take on the interview at Uncovering More Natural System Wisdom.

-Q1: How do we create workplaces where every voice matters, everyone thrives & finds meaning, and change & innovation happen naturally?
+Bill Fox: How do we create workplaces where every voice is heard and matters, everyone thrives and finds meaning, and change and innovation happen naturally?

 I’m reminded of Joseph Campbell and the work that he did.
 In his book The Hero with a Thousand Faces, Campbell talks about the natural tension between finding value in individual purpose vs community purpose.
 What’s amazing is more than 70 years ago, Campbell saw that this perceived gap between individual purpose and community purpose would widen.
 Campbell knew that this schism would be the challenge of our time.
 He said that healing this artificial split between I and We is our foundational work.
 Our job with a capital J is to figure out how to balance that natural polarity.